openrndr/openrndr-examples/README.md

 ## Usage

 Clone this repository and import in IntelliJ Idea as a Gradle project.
-Individual programs can be ran by opening their source files and clicking on the green wedge shaped icon next to the `main` function.
+Individual programs can be run by opening their source files and clicking on the green wedge shaped icon next to the `main` function.